 It is providing all learners with the opportunity to develop the skills required to access the new curriculum for Wales

-It is enabling teachers to recognise and provide opportunities to develop and prepare learners to succeed in the new curriculum for Wales.
+It is enabling teachers to recognise and provide opportunities to develop and prepare learners for life and the wider world.

 Workbook Scrutiny activities demonstrate that nearly all teachers ensure skills have a clear focus and ensure opportunities for learning are not missed.
-Most pupils recognise the skills that they are proficient with, they are beginning to select their own approaches and make connections to previous learning or learning in other areas.
-Application of skills across the curriculum is equitable to core skills for nearly all pupils.
+Half termly workbook scrutiny demonstrates that nearly all pupils are able to apply and develop their Cross-currcicular Skills within their learning projects across Areas of Learning.
+Nearly all teachers ensure skills have a clear focus and ensure opportunities are not missed.
+Most pupils recognise the skills that they are proficient with and are beginning to select their own approaches.
+Most pupils make connections to previous learning and transfer these skills effectively in a range of subjects across the curriculum.
 Nearly all learners experience high challenge and to which they respond with enthusiasm.
 As a result, nearly all pupils make good, and in most classes, excellent progress.